damirash/ECBS-5241-Final-Project/README.md

 -The main script is called "main-do-file.do".
 This is the only script that needs to be run in STATA, all other scripts are referenced there and were saved in the "code" folder.
 The data used in all scripts is in the folders "raw" and "derived" of the folder "data".
 Graph and regression tables are created inside the "output" folder.

--GDP dataset was analyzed in Python, the work is shown in the "Python work.ipynb" file.
-There are some comments in Markdown comments.
+-GDP dataset was analyzed in Python, the work is shown in the "Python-work.ipynb" file.
+There are some comments in the markdown cells.

 -IMPORTANT: Before running the main script, please open main-do-file.do and change line 2 (shown below) to match the directory where you stored the files in your computer global dir_main "C:\Users\exile\Documents\final_project"